 Family Educational Rights and Privacy Act

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of a student’s education records.
-The law gives parents protective rights over student records, which are transferred to the student at the age of 18.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of student education records.
+It grants parents rights over their child’s records, which transfer to the student once they turn 18.

-The law allows parents or eligible students to inspect and review their education records at any time.
-It also makes it illegal for a school to release any information from a student’s record without written consent, although there are a few exceptions.
+FERPA allows parents or eligible students to inspect and review their education records at any time.
+It also restricts schools from releasing information from a student’s records without written consent, except under specific circumstances outlined by law.

 Organizations affected by this law